geode-sdk/net_libs/README.md

 The script has many options for building, for example choosing the TLS library or the DNS backend.

-Using OpenSSL as the TLS backend requires it to be installed on the system.

-Using Rustls (default option) may require extra setup to cross-compile, besides just installing Rust and cargo-c:
+Using Rustls may require extra setup to cross-compile, besides just installing Rust and cargo-c:
 ```sh
 # for android32
 rustup target add armv7-linux-androideabi